 Applicable dates are also available by contacting the Registration Office on any campus.

 DROPPING OR ADDING COURSES AFTER THE DEADLINES: No registration or reregistration will be accepted after the last day to drop classes.
-Students who feel extenuating circumstances prevent compliance with the established dates for “drop,” “add” or “tuition refund” may ask for special consideration by completing a PETITION FOR POLICY WAIVER form (ES 4650 ).
-The petition may be obtained from the DMACC website at www.dmacc.edu/student_services/pages/policies_procedures.aspx and submitted to the Registrar’s Office (Ankeny) or the Student Services staff (all other campuses).
-Students are required to work with the campus advisors and counselors, who can explain the petition procedures.
-Petitions shall be submitted no later than the last day of the semester immediately following the semester for which students are petitioning.
-A committee reviews the petitions and notifies students in writing of the outcome.
+Students who feel extenuating circumstances prevent compliance with the established dates for “drop,” “add” or “tuition refund” may ask for special consideration by completing a PETITION FOR POLICY WAIVER form (ES 4650).
+The petition may be obtained from the DMACC website at www.dmacc.edu/student_services/Pages/policies_procedures.aspx and submitted to the Registrar’s Office (Ankeny) by email to PPW@DMACC.edu.
+Students are not required to meet with a campus advisor or counselor but it is highly recommended.
+Petitions shall be submitted no later than the end of the semester one academic year following the semester for which the student is petitioning.
+A committee reviews the petitions and notifies students in writing of the outcome by email.

 AUDITING A COURSE: Up to the final drop date, with an instructor’s approving signature, students may change a class to audit status by completing a drop/add form.
 Tuition and fees for an audit course are the same as for credit.
 If students audit a course, it will not count for credit toward their program of study.
 Once this procedure is completed, the course may not be changed back to credit status.
 Students auditing a course are expected to attend the course, but are not required to complete regular assignments or exams.